Deep Long-Tailed Learning: A Survey: Empirical Studies

 In addition to accuracy, we also evaluate long-tailed methods based on upper reference accuracy (UA) and relative accuracy (RA).
-Table~\ref{table_performance} shows that most methods have the same UA as the baseline model, but there are still some methods having higher UA, \eg SSP, MiSLAS, TADE.
+Table~\ref{table_performance} shows that most methods have the same UA as the baseline model, but there are still some methods having higher UA, \eg SSP, MiSLAS, and SADE.
 For these methods, the performance improvement comes not only from the alleviation of class imbalance, but also from other factors, like data augmentation or better network architectures.
-Therefore, simply using accuracy for evaluation is not accurate enough, while our proposed RA metric provides a good complement, since it alleviates the influences of factors apart from class imbalance.
+Therefore, simply using accuracy for evaluation is not comprehensive enough, while the proposed RA metric provides a good complement as it alleviates the influences of factors apart from class imbalance.
 For example, MiSLAS, based on data mixup, has higher accuracy than Balanced Softmax under 90 training epochs, but it also has higher UA.
 As a result, the relative accuracy of MiSLAS is lower than Balanced Softmax, which means that Balanced Softmax alleviates class imbalance better than MiSLAS under 90 training epochs.
-When the training epoch increases to 200, MiSLAS has higher RA than Balanced Softmax.
-That is, despite having other factors improving performance, MiSLAS with sufficient training also shows a better ability to handle class imbalance than Balanced Softmax.
-More examples under 200 training epochs can be found in Figs.~\ref{fig_trend} (a,c).

 Although some recent high-accuracy methods have lower RA, the overall development trend of long-tailed learning is still positive, as shown in Fig.~\ref{fig_trend}.
 Such a performance trend demonstrates that recent studies of long-tailed learning make real progress.
-Moreover, the RA of the state-of-the-art TADE is 93.0, which implies that there is still room for improvement in the future.
+Moreover, the RA of the state-of-the-art SADE is 93.0, which implies that there is still room for improvement in the future.

-In addition, we also evaluate the influence of different training epochs (\ie 90 and 200) on model training in Table~\ref{table_performance}.
+We also evaluate the influence of different training epochs (\ie 90 and 200) in Table~\ref{table_performance}.
 Overall, training with 200 epochs leads to better performance for most long-tailed methods, because sufficient training enables deep models to fit data better and learn better visual representations.
 However, there are also some methods that perform better when only training 90 epochs, \eg De-confound and Decouple-CB-CRT.
 We speculate that, for these methods, 90 epochs are enough to train models well, while training more epochs does not bring additional benefits but increases the training difficulties since it also influences the learning rate decay scheme.